 As a rule you will get paid through the company sick pay scheme.
 But, if you cannot get it, your employer should still pay you SSP 2021 - providing you qualify.

 Statutory Sick Pay is a weekly payment for those who are too ill to work.
 So, how long do you get Statutory Sick Pay for?
 In fact, your employer should continue paying SSP for up to 28 weeks.

 Employees must receive at least the statutory amount.
 In some cases, they will get more if their company runs an 'occupational scheme'.
 Check your contract of employment for further details on company sickness pay.

-Note: Different rules apply with agricultural sick pay for those working in farming or crofting.
+Note: Different SSP rules apply with agricultural sick pay for those working in farming or crofting.

 You get the statutory illness benefit only for the days that you would have worked.
 But, you cannot get it for any of the first 3 days you are away from work.